Aged Care Glossary

 If you have a minor health condition, allied health support services can assist you with services such as physiotherapy, speech pathology, occupational therapy, podiatry, nutrition and diet and exercise physiology.

-An approved provider is an organisation that has been approved to provide residential care, home care or flexible care under the Aged Care Act 1997.
+An approved provider is an organisation that has been approved to provide residential care, or homecare under the Aged Care Act 2024.
 LiveBetter is an approved provider.

 Carer